-The term Work Life Balance is fascinating, in that so many consider it to be an oxymoron.
+We all talk about achieving Work Life Balance, but so many consider it to be an oxymoron.
 “How can work and life ever balance?” is the usual refrain.

 And really, how do you do this when work is but a part of your larger life story?
 Yes, we need work to continue to challenge ourselves, grow professionally or to earn our livelihood, yet for many of us women looking to get back into a career, our biggest fear is the ability to handle it all.